 - •Level 1 & Level 2 Chi-Reflexology with Cyndi Hill and Moss Arnold of the Australian College of Chi-Reflexology – 2013

-• Current Board Member of the American Reflexology Certification Board
+• Current Board Member and Proctor for the American Reflexology Certification Board

 • David has served on the Advisory Board to the Board of Directors for the National Organization: the Reflexology Association of America (RAA)